probot/probot/docs/persistence.md

 ## Using a Database

 For when you absolutely do need external data storage, here are some examples using a few popular database solutions.
-Your needs will be slightly different from what any example can help with.
-Below are some code suggestions to help you get started.
+Note that these are just suggestions, and that your implementation will vary.

 ### MongoDB (with Mongoose)